-- > The teacher's assessment and experience of the student - > Their previous progress and attainment or behaviour - > Other teachers' assessments, where relevant - > The individual's development in comparison to their peers and national data - > The views and experience of parents - > The student's own views - Advice from external support services, if relevant
+- > The teacher's assessment and experience of the student - > Their previous progress and attainment or behaviour - > Other teachers' assessments, where relevant - > The individual's development in comparison to their peers and national data - > The views and experience of parents - > The student's own views - > Advice from external support services, where relevant.

-The assessment will be reviewed regularly.
+Assessments will be reviewed regularly.

 All teachers and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the student's progress.
-We share this information via the student's Pupil Passport which is available in Provision Map and via Class Charts.
+We share this information via the student's Pupil Passport which will be sent after any update in a Round Robin.
+The Pupil Passports are also available in Provision Map and via Class Charts.